The Bluff Lake Nature Center site is under construction!

 Work We’ve Yet to Do:

-Bluff Lake is creating a master plan of campus improvements, which will address the accessibility issues we have discovered.
-Areas for improvement include the parking lot, the ramp, spots on the trail, creek access, shaded structures, seating areas, and more.
 We hope that you will continue to engage with us and tell us the issues you are facing, as this feedback gives us a better understanding of the work that needs to be done.
-If you have any questions or concerns, please contact Development Manager Leila Regan-Porter (leila@blufflake.org) or Natural Resources Manager Tess Robeson (tess@blufflake.org).
+If you have any questions or concerns, please contact Development Director Leila Regan-Porter (leila@blufflake.org) or Natural Resources Director Tess Robeson (tess@blufflake.org).

 This map illustrates a work in progress, featuring actual feedback from visitors showing areas we are working to improve.